MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 The "X" indicates that a specific field is irrelevant for that step.

-### Matching logic walkthrough
+### The matching logic

-This section follows the logic of the scan operator through each input row, explaining the transformation of the state and output at each step.
+This section follows the [matching logic](#matching-logic) through each input row, explaining the transformation of the state and output at each step.

-> [!NOTE]
-> Each record from the input is evaluated against all of the scan steps, starting from last to first.
-A match can only happen if the current or previous step isn't empty.

 #### Row 1